What are long-acting bronchodilators and what do they do?

 4. Always carry your usual blue reliever inhaler with you

 “Stay safe when you get symptoms by always keeping your reliever inhaler handy.
-The only time you won't also need a reliever inhaler is when you've been put on a SMART or MART regime.”
+The only time you may not need a separate reliever inhaler is when you've been put on a MART regime.
+Ask your GP or asthma nurse if you're not sure.”

 5. Ask your GP to show you the best way to take your inhaler